pottekkat/personal-website/content/posts/the-thread-of-the-science-of-prosperity.md

 ## Incentives Move the World

-Story name: _Story of the Singing Cats_
-About Bellikota's cousins, Rakamma, Thanakka, and Pallavi.
+The _Story of the Singing Cats_ features Bellikota's three Tamilian (?) cousins from Kovai—Rakamma, Thanakka, and Pallavi.
+The names of the characters in _The Nitopadesha_ span the entire length and breadth of the subcontinent, and it makes me wonder just how far-reaching these ancient civilizations were and how much we've lost to time.

+The cats teach us a simple but important lesson: **all behavior is incentive-driven**.

 {{< blockquote title="Story of the Singing Cats, The Nitopadesha" >}}
 For without incentives no one moves, speeds up or changes direction.
 {{< /blockquote >}}

-This third story is set in Kovai and its characters have very Tamilian names which is pretty interesting.
-I wonder how big these civilizations were to have this breadth of knowledge.
-Truly we have lost a lot.

-People act with incentives and don't act without incentives.

-Different incetives work different people in different situations.

-Different types of incentives: Higher status/respect, monetary incentives, force/violence/backmail.

-For example traffic violation should have a monetary incentive to not pay the fine.
-Other incentives would not work.

-Bellikota's story reminds Udaradevan about the Fearsome Four-Eyed Dog and he moves on to the next story.
+**People act when they're motivated**.
+It's simple.
+Some respond to money.
+Some to status.
+To some others, it is fear, coercion, or shame.
+However, incentives only work when matched to the people and the situation.

+That's why a monetary fine is the best way to deal with traffic violations.
+Try shaming someone into wearing a helmet and see how far that gets you.

+Listening to Bellikota talk about incentives, Udaradevan is reminded of what the Fearsome Four-Eyed Dog—perhaps the same one [from the first book](/posts/the-jewel-of-citizencraft/#unintended-consequences)—told his grandfather Tarakaran.

-## Markets are Fairer than you think (Working title, could be improved)
+## Markets are Mostly Fair

-Story name: _The Handiwork of the Unseen Spirit_
+_The Handiwork of the Unseen Spirit_ drives home this idea:
-About Udaradevan's grandfather Tarakaran again and the counsel he got from the Fearsome Four-Eyed Dog from first book perhaps.

 {{< blockquote title="The Handiwork of the Unseen Spirit, The Nitopadesha" >}}
 Yet know this, bear!
 What we call the market is fairer than others that you can imagine.
 {{< /blockquote >}}

-Markets are fair.
-It ensures that society produces right quantities of the right things at the right price.
-Markets aligns self-interest with that of others.
+The market, when left alone to function properly, **is mostly fair**.
+The market matches supply and demand.
+It ensures that **the right quantities of the right things are produced at the right price**.
+It aligns self-interest with that of others and rewards those who provide value.

-What we often confuse as a failure of markets or cApItailSm is just crony-capitalism, where a business gains an unfair advantage through close ties with the government.
-Think about all the times you were angry at company; did the company have close ties with the government?
+What we often confuse as a failure of markets or cApItailSm is just crony capitalism, where businesses cozy up to the government to gain an unfair advantage.
+Think about all the times you were angry at a company; did the company have close ties with the government?

+But **markets do fail sometimes**.
+And when Udaradevan finishes his story, Bellikota doesn't let that slip by:

+{{< blockquote title="The Handiwork of the Unseen Spirit, The Nitopadesha" >}}
-When Udaradevan finished his story Bellikota remarks that "there are important conditions for markets to work, and they must be well understood.
-There are important conditions when markets fail, and they too must be understood."
+There are important conditions for markets to work, and they must be well understood.
+There are important conditions when markets fail, and they too must be understood.

-Bellikota drives this point home by narrating the story of his first cousin twice removed in the next story.
+{{< /blockquote >}}

+The next story is of one such failure—a classic case of negative externalities.

 ## Opportunities Have Costs

-Story name: _The Case of the Wilting Orchards_
+The story, _The Case of the Wilting Orchards_, is about opportunity costs, negative externalities, and the tragedy of the commons.
-About Bellikota's cousin Jayarasi

 {{< blockquote title="The Case of the Wilting Orchards, The Nitopadesha" >}}
 The price is right only when it truly counts all the costs incurred and all the opportunities forgone.
 {{< /blockquote >}}

-This story also has a callback to the first book and talks about managing the commons or the public goods.

-The idea presented in this chapter is that it is important to know when the free market fails.
-Our activities might affect unrelated persons.
-Prices should also include these and the opportunity costs.

-The story concludes with Bellikota and Udaradevan talking about how interefence in the market by the rulers had a positive impact in this story.
-But Udaradevan is quickly reminded of the well-known story in his clan about what happens when rulers do interfere in the markets unwittingly.
+All actions have a hidden opportunity cost, i.e., the cost of not doing some other action.
+A price must reflect this opportunity cost.

+The most obvious example of this is a negative externality, as shown in the story, where someone's actions have a negative impact on a public good.
+Negative externality is a market failure that warrents government intervention.
+Here, the opportunity cost is the damage done to the public good and that must be reflected in the price.

+This is what I meant by "markets are _mostly_ fair."
+Sometimes, market failures justify smart government intervention.
+But as we'll soon see, unwittingly interfering in markets usually backfires.

 ## Don't Touch the Prices!